Working at Arowhon

 Do counsellors get to choose the age groups they work with?

-Counsellors certainly get to request the age group that they would most like to work with and feel best suited for and then at Pre-Camp we make the decision on your placement for the summer.
+Counsellors certainly get to request the age group they would most like to work with and feel best suited for, and shortly before you come to camp, we let you know which age group you’ll be with.

 What are the dates for summer employment?